Alabama Parent Training & Information Center

 Our Special Families project provides both primary and secondary training and awareness to families and those who serve them.
 We provide prevention services to parents of children with disabilities to assist them in parenting their children and connecting with other families and community resources.
 We also provide prevention services to agency personnel and the community at large to increase awareness of disability related issues.
 Learn more about the program.

-Dedicated Dads will help incarcerated fathers to responsibly connect emotionally and financially with their children prior to release from the Alabama Department of Corrections (DOC).
+Dedicated Parents will help incarcerated parents to responsibly connect emotionally and financially with their children prior to release from the Alabama Department of Corrections (DOC).
 We will also provide secondary prevention education services to engage fathers to be actively involved in their children’s lives upon release.
 Learn more about the program.

-All children deserve a loving father who is actively involved in their life.
+All children deserve a loving parent who is actively involved in their life.

-The Alabama Parent Education Center’s Fathers Forward program, in partnership with Elmore County Department of Human Resources, and Elmore County District Circuit Court Child Support Division, provides programming to assist Elmore County fathers to connect with their children legally, emotionally, and financially.
+The Alabama Parent Education Center’s Fathers and Families Forward program, in partnership with Elmore County Department of Human Resources, and Elmore County District Circuit Court Child Support Division, provides programming to assist Elmore County parents to connect with their children legally, emotionally, and financially.
 Learn more about the program.